andygup/angular-jsapi-jest/README.md

 # angular-jsapi-jest

-This is a basic proof-of-concept for using Jest with the ArcGIS API for JavaScript (JS API) and Angular 11+.
+This is a basic proof-of-concept for using Jest with the ArcGIS API for JavaScript (JS API) ES modules and Angular 11+.
 It demonstrates using static JS API methods and doesn't provide any mocks for services.
+The JS API library is available as ES modules via `npm install @arcgis/core`.

 You are in the right place if you ran into `Cannot use import statement outside a module` errors when trying run tests against the JS API.

 ### Things to note about the configuration

-Here's all the modifications I made to the default project.
+Here's all the modifications I made to a default Angular CLI project.
+There are some extra modules in package.json that probably aren't needed for this repo.

 0. I installed Jest and jest-preset-angular.